aryehraber/statamic-fetch/README.md

 * **API Key** (string): Generate an API Key.
 Only used when `Enable API Key` is set to true.
 * **IP Whitelist** (array): Add a list of IP addresses that are whitelisted to make requests.
 Leave blank to allow any.

+_Please note that these Authentication options are **not** 100% secure, it’s meant as a simple layer to stop ‘general’ access to the API endpoints.
+You cannot hold Fetch, or me, accountable for any leaked data._

 ## Options

 * **deep** (boolean) [ *Default: true* ]: Fetch nested data recursively, works for arrays as well as related content.